-- Capitalize on the Strengths Section – If you’ve stated your strongest qualifications in the objective statement, don’t stop there.
-List them again in your Strengths section.
+- Capitalize on the Skills Section – If you’ve stated your strongest qualifications in the objective statement, don’t stop there.
+List them again in your Skills section.
 Make sure the Hiring Manager knows for sure you have the requisite skills to be their Principal.

 - Differentiate Your Job Description – Take a look again at our job description for Principal sample resume.
 There are only 5 bullet points per work experience but these are written in great detail.
 Differentiate your job description to show the person reviewing the resume that you know your scope of work very well.

 - Check for Grammatical and Spelling Errors – Simply inexcusable for the head of an educational institution to have errors in grammar and spelling.